nullinverba/nullinverba/README.md

   👀 I’m a Data Scientist.

-  📊 I'm currently learning big data analysis tools.
+  📊 I'm currently carrying out projects.

   📚 Reading: You can give me your best self development recommendations!